mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P03-Adding-To-Our-Heroes/content.md

----
-title: Add Abilities and Armor to our Heroes
+# Add Abilities and Armor to our Heroes
-slug: add-ability-and-armor-classes
----

 In this chapter we are going to add the classes we built for Armor and Abilities to our Hero class so each of our heroes is unique and each battle has the potential to have a different outcome.